 In most cases, responsive design is the way to go.
 In addition to being cheaper and simpler to implement, responsive websites tend to also be more visually pleasing.

 For heavy or complex sites, developing a light and streamlined dedicated mobile version with specific functionality may be the way to go.
 If your business has the budget and manpower to dedicate to the numerous hours of development, and

-If you’re still scratching your head, give Command Partners a call.
+If you’re still scratching your head, give Enventys Partners a call.
 Our development experts specialize in creating beautiful, optimized websites while our team of SEO professionals ensure that your website is getting the search engine visibility it deserves.